hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 Any valid UTF-8 http header value is allowed for metadata, however we recommend that you URL-encode any non-ASCII values.

-Unlike container and object metadata, you only need to specify the metadata item you wish to set or change i.e., the POST operation leaves existing X-Account-Meta-{name} metadata intact.
+You only need to specify the metadata item you wish to set or change i.e., the POST operation leaves existing X-Account-Meta-{name} metadata intact.

 To remove a metadata item, use a request header name with a prefix of X-Remove-Account-Meta-.
 After this prefix, you give